-This is a follow up to the previous blogpost.
+This is a follow up to a previous blogpost.

 First, I want to think about how we know things in general.
 Are there things that we know instinctually?
 We certainly know we have to breathe, and we have “fear and flight” responses.
 I’m not certain that we can include this type of knowledge in the package of gained knowledge.